Khasanli/DynamicSwiftKit/README.md

 ## Introduction

-Dynamic Swift Kit is a versatile and user-friendly framework framework developed using Swift and UIKit, designed to enhance and streamline the development of iOS applications.
+Dynamic Swift Kit is a versatile and user-friendly framework developed using Swift and UIKit, designed to enhance and streamline the development of iOS applications.
 This Swift-based toolkit simplifies the process of creating dynamic and visually appealing user interfaces.
 With Dynamic Swift Kit, developers can easily implement customizable UI components such as tab bars, side menus, and buttons.
 Whether you're building a simple app or a complex interface, this framework provides a range of adaptable and easy-to-use components that cater to various design needs.
 Dynamic Swift Kit is perfect for Swift developers looking to add a touch of sophistication and interactivity to their iOS applications without compromising on performance or usability.

 ## Features